-In line with best practice, we have intentionally agreed that there should not be any mandated approach to delivery of the curriculum across our schools.
+We currently choose not to mandate a particular curriculum approach across all of our schools.
 Instead, we have developed a set of guiding principles with the aim of ensuring that every school is providing a high-quality curriculum for its pupils that is aligned with these principles.

 In terms of content and coverage, all schools in our Trust are expected to offer a broad and balanced curriculum which includes the full National Curriculum suite of subjects and programmes of study as a minimum.